openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 isNotNull(field: string): DataSharePredicates

-Sets a **DataSharePredicates** object to search for the data whose value is not null.
+Sets a **DataSharePredicates** object to match the data whose value is not null.

 Currently, only the RDB and KVDB (schema) support this **DataSharePredicates** object.